Governor pleased with state's COVID trends

 Nearly 90 percent of those who had died or were hospitalized with the virus were unvaccinated.

 “This is a reminder that vaccination is the best opportunity to not get infected, to stay out of the hospital and to reduce the chance of death,” he said.
-“Over 64% of eligible Arkansans have been vaccinated.”
+“Over 64 percent of eligible Arkansans have been vaccinated.”

 Secretary of Health Dr. Jose Romero shared state data presented to a national council recently, which highlights how much more dangerous to young people the Delta variant seems to be.